Code-Institute-Submissions/venum-mma-store/README.md

 Venum MMA Store was designed and created to enable people who find an interest in Combative Arts and would like to be equiped with the best fighting gear in the world, VENUM!
 To make a purchase one has to use the test credit card number provided by stripe:
--Card number: 4242 4242 4242 4242
+- Card number: 4242 4242 4242 4242
--CVC: any 3 digit number
+- CVC: any 3 digit number
--Exparation Date: random date in the future.
+- Exparation Date: random date in the future.
--Address: random adress.
+- Address: random adress.

 Admin login info may be provided on request at nikolasdrosatos@gmail.com